 The solution is simple: go back to the basics!
-Identify their key problems that you can help the solve.
+Identify the key problems that you can help them solve.
 And demonstrate how you are the best person to help them solve this problem.
 Once that is done asking for money is easy-peezy!

 - Sometimes it’s just a hesitation to ask for money: Some salespeople are amazing at identifying problems and developing the sale but when it comes to talking money they get stuck.

 If you have built enough rapport with the prospect just explain your pricing plans and ask the question “Which plan do you think suits best for your needs?
 Would you like my suggestion here?“.
 That’s it!
 Simple!